 You can shop for most of life’s essentials without having to travel too far from home.
 If you can’t find what you want in this selection, just ask at school.

-The nearest pharmacy is very close to you’re the school, behind the fresh food market. where you can find something to help sore throats, coughs and colds.
+The nearest pharmacy is very close to the school, behind the fresh food market.
+You can find something to help sore throats, coughs and colds.
 If you need something that’s difficult to describe using only the power of mime, try asking a member of the school’s Chinese staff to write the Chinese characters for you to show the pharmacist!

 There are now a few bakeries close to the school, which sells cheap sandwiches (a choice of ham, egg and salad, or blackcurrant-paste), and will make personalized birthday cakes for us too.
 But the best, by far, is 85*.
 Not too far a walk, but definitely worth it.
 This bakery sells the most delicious treats and snacks, both sweet and savory.